-Purveyor of all that is cheap, yet chic, Target Corp. is the US's #2 discount chain (behind Wal-Mart).
-The fashion-forward discounter operates more than 1,900 Target and SuperTarget stores across North America, as well as an online business at Target.com.
+Purveyor of all that is cheap, yet chic, Target is the US's #2 discount chain (behind Wal-Mart).
+The fashion-forward discounter operates some 1,795 Target and SuperTarget stores across North America, as well as an online business at Target.com.
 Target and its larger grocery-carrying incarnation, SuperTarget, have carved out a niche by offering more upscale, trend-driven merchandise than rivals Wal-Mart and Kmart.
 Target also issues its proprietary Target credit card, good only at Target.
-The company is growing its grocery business, aggressively remodeling and expanding stores, and entered the Canadian market in 2013; however, it has struggled there and endured a high-profile data breach in 2013.
+The company is growing its grocery business and aggressively expanding stores.
+It entered the Canadian market in 2013 with 124 stores but pulled out in early 2015 after failing to win over Canadian shoppers.

 An interesting, little-known sideline for Target is its business-to-business subsidiary, Target Commercial Interiors (TCI).
-TCI operates about a half-dozen showrooms in Illinois, Minnesota, and Wisconsin that provide products and services for office environments.
+TCI operates more than a half-dozen showrooms in Arizona, Illinois, Minnesota, Wisconsin that provide products and services for office environments.
 The interior design company, whose clients include some of America's largest companies, is attempting to expand its business by reaching out to small and midsized companies.

 Sales and Marketing

-Target Corp. spent $1.7 billion on advertising in fiscal 2014 (ended January), compared with $1.4 billion in fiscal 2013.
+Target spent $1.6 billion on advertising in fiscal 2015 (ended January), compared with $1.7 billion in fiscal 2014.
 Newspaper circulars, Internet ads, and media broadcast made up the majority of the company's advertising costs.
 The vast majority of its merchandise is distributed to Target stores through its network of 40 distribution centers.

 Target has been making efforts to combat increased pressure from online retailers (particularly Amazon) and adapt to "showrooming" (where customers browse items in stores, but use their smartphones to check prices and buy from cheaper, often online, sources).
-In 2012 it began offering free Wi-Fi in its stores; it is also experimenting with in-store pickup of online orders and in-store concierges offering tips, recommendations, and other enhanced customer services.
-In 2013 the company announced it would match Amazon's prices.
-Target is also working to improve its own online customer experience: It launched a pilot subscription program in 2013 called Target Subscriptions and established an innovation center in San Francisco to help grow its online and mobile business.
+It matches Amazon's prices and offers free Wi-Fi in its stores, in-store pickup of online orders, and in-store concierges offering tips, recommendations, and other enhanced customer services.
+Target is also working to improve its own online customer experience: It has launched a pilot subscription program called Target Subscriptions and established an innovation center in San Francisco to help grow its online and mobile business.

 Another key to Target's strategy has been its proprietary credit and debit cards (REDcards, collectively), which encourage customer loyalty and drive sales.
 Use of the cards for store purchases more than doubled from fiscal 2010 (about 6%) to fiscal 2014 (nearly 20%).
 In late 2013, however, a data breach at the company resulted in the personal information of some 110 million customers -- including some 40 million credit and debit card accounts -- being compromised.
-Target has seen meaningfully weaker sales since the breach became public and cashiers temporarily stopped asking shoppers if they would like to participate in the REDcard program.
-In a bid to rescue its image and its business, Target has announced plans to invest some $5 million in new security measures and is offering guests a free year of credit monitoring and identity theft protection.
-It's also looking for a replacement for its chief information officer, who resigned.
-To boot, Target is facing more than 80 civil lawsuits filed on behalf of its customers, payment card issuing banks, and shareholders, as a result of the breach.
+Target has seen significantly weaker sales since the breach became public, and cashiers temporarily stopped asking shoppers if they would like to participate in the REDcard program.
+In a bid to rescue its image and its business, Target announced plans to invest some $5 million in new security measures and offered guests a free year of credit monitoring and identity theft protection.
+Its chief information officer resigned and Target is facing more than 80 civil lawsuits filed on behalf of its customers, payment card issuing banks, and shareholders, as a result of the breach.

 To grow its cooking and kitchenware business, Target in 2013 acquired CHEFS Catalog and the assets of Cooking.com in two separate transactions.
 CHEFS Catalog sells cookware, bakeware, cutlery, and kitchen tools from such brands as All-Clad, Cuisinart, KitchenAid, and others.
 Cooking.com operates branded online stores including the Food Network Store, Calphalon Store, and Rachel Ray Store.